scikit-plots/scikit-plots/docs/source/devel/api_changes.rst

 ------------------------

-Every new function, parameter and attribute that is not explicitly marked as private (i.e., starts with an underscore) becomes part of Matplotlib's public API.
+Every new function, parameter and attribute that is not explicitly marked as private (i.e., starts with an underscore) becomes part of scikit-plots's public API.
 As discussed above, changing the existing API is cumbersome.
 Therefore, take particular care when adding new API: